St Francis of Assisi Parish Council

 The Parish of St. Francis of Assisi is committed to the policies of the Catholic Church in England and Wales designed to protect children and vulnerable adults from harm and to promote a safe environment for them.
 This commitment flows from the fact that we are all made in the image of God and the Church’s common belief in the dignity and uniqueness of every human being.

 The Church in England and Wales has established a rigorous and formal framework, with systematic procedures, in order to ensure that the necessary protection is given to those who are vulnerable.
 Within this framework, parishes are required to designate specialist Safeguarding Officers whose role is to oversee the introduction and application of the required policies and procedures.
-The diocesan safeguarding adviser is Lisa Markham and the contact for St. Francis Parish is Bob Levesley.
+The diocesan safeguarding co-ordinator is Marie O’Donnolly and the contact for St. Francis Parish is Bob Levesley.

 When organising an event, think about how children or vulnerable adults may be put at risk and think about how to address those risks.
 Please complete the risk assessment form before any event and hand it to the Parish Priest.